• Skip to primary navigation

 5 - Spice Grinder

-For those who don't want to invest in a bulky mortar and pestle, the spice grinder is the perfect alternative.
-It can grind everything from spices to nuts with precision.
+For those who don't want to invest in a bulky mortar and pestle, the spice grinder is the perfect alternative (electric spice grinders excel with small seeds and whole spices).

 Pro tip: Clean your spice grinder by grinding up some uncooked white rice - it absorbs oils and cleans out any remaining residue.